 Easy Mushroom Ramen

-Easy Mushroom Ramen- just 10 ingredients and 30 minutes is all you need to make this cozy homemade ramen. (vegan, gluten-free + soy-free)
+Easy Mushroom Ramen- just 10 ingredients + 30 minutes is all you need to make this cozy homemade ramen. (vegan, gluten-free with soy-free option)

 Ramen will forever be one of my favorite comfort foods.
 It all started with the 99-cent package of noodles and powder that you add water to.
 How can something so simple taste so good?

-As easy as the package version is to prepare, it doesn’t take that much effort to make your own with REAL vegetables and whole grain (or gluten-free) ramen noodles.
+As easy as the package version is to prepare, it doesn’t take that much effort to make your own with REAL vegetables and quality ramen noodles.

 The trick to getting a majorly flavorful broth is…wait for it…dried mushrooms.
 As you let them rehydrate in hot water, they infuse the liquid with the most glorious salty, umami flavor.
 If you’ve made my vegetable bolognese or mushroom bourguignon then you know what I’m talking about.
 It’s liquid gold.

 - Onion or Shallot- I tend to go for shallot here because you really don’t need an entire onion and I find the shallot to be much more flavorful.

 - Garlic- Just a few minced garlic cloves adds a nice depth to the broth.
 But feel free to leave it out if you can’t have garlic.

 - Dried Mushrooms (optional)- As much I love using these, I have made the recipe without them and it is still very good.
 But the dried mushrooms really take it to the next level.

 - Shiitake Mushrooms- Technically you can use any mushrooms you like but I personally enjoy the meaty texture of shiitakes here.
 Cremini mushrooms would make a good substitute.